 The apostle Paul was emphasizing certain parameters that should be observed within the house of God.
 Early church services were not unplanned gatherings without leadership or organization.
 It wasn’t just a coffee break or an informal get-together.
 It was the sacred assembly of God’s holy people (here’s an easy to read article on the biblical distinctions between private and public worship).

 Private worship is important but not to the exclusion of public worship.
-They serve different purposes and they are both imperative to the Christian life.
-This is a topic that deserves a lot more attention but for the sake of time let’s move on.
+They serve different purposes, and they are both imperative to Christian life.
+This is a topic that deserves a lot more attention, but let’s move on for the sake of time.

 “But the Lord said unto Samuel, Look not on his countenance, or on the height of his stature; because I have refused him: for the Lord seeth not as man seeth; for man looketh on the outward appearance, but the Lord looketh on the heart (1 Samuel 16:7).”

-I whole heartedly believe in outward holiness, but without inward holiness, the outward is in vain.
+I wholeheartedly believe in outward holiness, but without inward holiness, the outward is in vain.
 Genuine inward holiness will produce outward expressions of holiness as well.
-For example, I love my wife with all my heart and because of that it affects my outward actions towards her and for her.
-If I abused my wife that would be an outward display of inward problems.
-If I cheat on my wife that would be an outward display of inward problems.
-If I wear something she genuinely hates that would be an outward display of inward disregard.
-If I blatantly and publicly disrespect her that would be an outward manifestation of an inward problem.
+For example, a man may love his wife with all his heart, and because of that, it affects his outward actions towards her and for her.
+If he abused his wife, that would be an outward display of inward problems.
+If he cheated on his wife, that would be an outward display of inward problems.
+If he wears something she genuinely hates, that would be an outward display of inward disregard.
+If he blatantly and publicly disrespects her, that would be an outward manifestation of an inward problem.
 Avoiding those things is not legalism.
 It’s love.

-This whole discussion has brought the issue of modesty into play several times.
+This whole discussion has brought the issue of modesty to play several times.
 The hermeneutical law of first mention makes the issue of modest clothing incredibly important.
-Remember, after Adam and Eve sinned in the Garden they lost their innocence and realized they were naked.
+Remember, after Adam and Eve sinned in the Garden, they lost their innocence and realized they were naked.
 In response, they inadequately covered themselves with fig leaves (Genesis 3:7).
-God saw that they were still immodest so he personally made a coat of skins and clothed them sufficiently (Genesis 3:21).
+God saw that they were still immodest, so he personally made a coat of skins and clothed them sufficiently (Genesis 3:21).
 Modesty is a common theme that runs throughout the Old and New Testament.

-My daughter just had her first piano recital and she was given a very specific list of what-not-to-wear.
+My daughter just had her first piano recital, and she was given a precise list of what-not-to-wear.
 We had no problem with that because we respect the institution’s stated goals of artistry and excellence.
 I’m not even going to bother with theological examples of authority and respect.
 Doesn’t common cultural decency inform us that we should have some deference to spiritual and secular authority?
-Apparently, it no longer does and that’s sad.
+Apparently, it no longer does, and that’s sad.

-Just to keep things interesting, let me throw out a little tidbit of information that many people overlook.
+To keep things interesting, let me throw out a little tidbit of information that many people overlook.
 As you probably know, the Bible doesn’t really say much about Jesus’ appearance or wardrobe.
-We can extrapolate some things based on the cultural norms of his time but that’s about it.
+We can extrapolate some things based on His time’s cultural norms, but that’s about it.